Safe Connectivity Maintenance of Underactuated Multi-Agent Networks in Dynamic Oceanic Environments: Introduction

+Given such individual agent performance controllers \cite{wiggert_etal_CDC2022}, we aim to develop a method that extends to multi-agent systems operating in complex flows while ensuring network connectivity and avoiding collision among agents.
 From the control perspective, this is challenging because of two key reasons.
-First, in the underactuated setting disconnections are sometimes unavoidable as the non-linear, time-varying flows can push agents in opposing directions.
-The safe interaction controller needs to be resilient and recover connectivity after it was lost.
-Second, constraint satisfaction needs to be traded-off intelligently with the performance objective of each agent as they can often be in conflict.
-For example, a time-optimal controller for an agent would prefer staying in strong flows whereas the safe interaction controller needs to trade this off with maintaining connected to other agents (Fig. \ref{fig:head_picture}).
+First, disconnections are sometimes unavoidable in the underactuated setting, where the agent's individual propulsion is smaller than the surrounding flows, as the nonlinear, time-varying flows can push agents in opposing directions.
+The safe interaction controller needs to be resilient and recover connectivity after losing it.
+Second, constraint satisfaction needs to be traded off intelligently with the performance objective of each agent.
+For example, a time-optimal controller for an agent would prefer staying in strong flows, which can conflict with the network connectivity objective.
+Our insight is that we can simplify this multi-agent problem using three different controllers in a \ac{H-MAS} approach (Fig. \ref{fig:head_picture}). \\